 If you are intending to quit your position and are unsure of what to write in your resignation letter, please refer to our previous blog post on Resignation Letters.

-It is best to talk to a lawyer specializing in Employment Law if you find yourself being forced to quit or submit a resignation letter when you don’t want to.
-Please contact Monkhouse Law today at (416) 907-9249.
+It is best to talk to an Employment Lawyer if you find yourself being forced to quit or submit a resignation letter when you don’t want to.
+Contact us today.